-One of the beliefs that pushes many to give everything in a relationship is the false belief that we have to give 100% of ourselves in order to show the other person that we love them with our whole heart.
+One of the beliefs that push many to give everything in a relationship is the false belief that we have to give 100% of ourselves in order to show the other person that we love them with our whole heart.
 And while this is a widely held belief, it isn’t a healthy one.
 In fact, you shouldn’t be burdened with such an imposition.

 The big problem is that you may give 100% most of the time, but what about the other person?
 Sometimes they don’t even give 20%!
 Loving someone doesn’t mean giving 100% of yourself while the other person contributes nothing.

 This wears you down.
-You try to keep our foundation stable, a foundation that sooner or later will go down.
+You try to keep your foundation stable, a foundation that sooner or later will go down.

 Then, you reach a breaking point.
 You can’t be the only one giving in a relationship.
 In the end, it will be ruined, and you’ll be the one that feels guilty.

-All of the social pressure that pushes us to wear ourselves down so much for our relationship creates a blindness in us where we don’t see that the other person isn’t doing anything, that it may be time to cut the cord.
+All of the social pressure that pushes us to wear ourselves down so much for our relationship creates a blindness in us where we don’t see that the other person isn’t doing anything and that it may be time to cut the cord.

 You carry an enormous weight on our shoulders.
-In addition, you may even be unable to open your eyes to see the ideal relationship: a relationship where each person gives 50%.
+In addition, you may even be unable to open your eyes to see what an ideal relationship should look like: a relationship where each person gives 50%.
 This is a healthy bond for both that can lead to a fulfilling relationship.

 For example, many of us have unrealistic expectations.
-This includes the expectation that a relationship can overcome any hard times we go through, or that everything will go well in spite of all of our problems.
+This includes the expectation that a relationship can overcome any hard time or that everything will go well in spite of all of our problems.
 This can make us slaves to our own relationship.